iggy14750/sensordata/README.md

 Not very good.

 The benefit of this approach, however, is that on-device processing is as good as it can get.
-We have O(1) insert time, amortized if we're dealing with dynamic arrays like `std::vector`, and O(n) space.
+We have O(1) insert time, amortized if we're dealing with dynamic arrays like `java.util.ArrayList`, and O(n) space.
 This really is the benchmark against which we will measure other solutions.

-# Partial Min Matrix
+## Partial Min Matrix

 Perhaps if we knew the minimum element between indices `i` and `j`, then processing would be very quick.
 If the minimum element is greater that theshold, then all elements within some span will be as well.